 - A baby weighing more than 9 pounds

 Delivery via C-section is a relatively safe surgical procedure, but entails a higher risk of complications as it is far more invasive.
 The most common disorders associated with this surgery are blood clots in your legs or lungs, anesthesia related nausea, and bowel movement problems (ileus).

 Many new mothers experience postpartum depression after delivery.
 This change in mood may be caused by a variety of factors including:

 - Lack of sleep

 You may experience feelings of extreme sadness, which may affect your ability to return to work.
 Check your policy language to see if mental disorders are part of the benefit.
 Many do not consider postpartum depression as a valid reason to extend short-term disability benefits.

 The length of benefit payments for short-term disability for maternity leave is determined by medical necessity.
 Benefit payments continue as long as your doctor indicates you are unable to work, or the policy benefit period ends.

 Your plans for returning to work do not influence benefit payments.
 A choice to stay at home longer is unrelated to your medical condition.
-The same holds true for policyholders quitting their job after maternity leave, or facing job termination.
+The same holds true for women quitting their job after maternity leave, or facing job termination.

-The policies are individually owned, meaning you can keep the policy in force if you separate permanently from your employer.
+The policies are individually owned, meaning you can keep the coverage in force if you separate permanently from your employer.
 That means that new mothers who quit work can keep coverage in force in case they plan to have another baby.
 Not every employer makes these plans available.